The general rule is that employees cannot lawfully sign away their legal rights. Settlement agreements are an exception to this rule.

 Agreeing to leave your job might mean that you avoid having to attend a workplace investigation, hearing or meeting.
 Teachers should be aware that if their contract is terminated for reasons relating to child protection, the employer must refer the matter to the Disclosure and Barring Service (DBS) and may refer such matters to the Teaching Regulation Agency (TRA) in England or the Education Workforce Council (EWC) in Wales.
 Where there has been any other form of serious misconduct (eg financial or exam dishonesty), the employer may refer the matter to the TRA or the EWC.
 Teachers in these circumstances might avoid a workplace investigation, hearing or meeting but might nevertheless be subject to an assessment by one of the regulatory authorities.
 If you have left your teaching post, you may continue to work as a teacher elsewhere unless the teaching regulators have informed you otherwise.

-What if I do not want to leave my job?
+When you do not want to leave my job

 If you wish to stay in your post, you should let your caseworker know this.